Anything Goes (Cole Porter song)

 "Anything Goes" is a song written by Cole Porter for his 1934 musical of the same name.
-Many of the lyrics include humorous references to figures of scandal and gossip from the high society of the Great Depression.
+Many of the lyrics include humorous references to figures of scandal and gossip from American high society during the Great Depression.

 A recording by Paul Whiteman and his Orchestra (vocal by Ramona Davies) was very popular in 1934.

 People and items referenced in the song

-The song opens with a reference to the Massachusetts Bay Colony:
+The song opens with a reference to the Plymouth Colony: